heinc1010/BAMixChecker/README.md

 #### Optional arguments
 ```
 -v –-RefVer ['hg38','hg19'].
 Default is “hg38”.
 If the reference is hg19, give this option ‘-r hg19’.
 -o --OutputDIR Output directory path.
-BAMixChecker creates the new directory '/BAMixChecker' under current directory as a default.
+BAMixChecker creates the new directory '/BAMixChecker' under the current directory as a default.
 -p --MaxProcess The max number of process.
 Default = 1
---FullPATH Use to report with the full path of file.
+--FullPATH Use to report with the full path of the file.
 BAMixChecker resports with the only file name as a default.
 --RemoveVCF Use this option to remove called VCF files after running
 --OFFFileNameMatching Use this option to compare files only by genotype.
 -nhSNP --NonHumanSNPlist SNP list for non-human organism sample matching check-up.